bnjbvr/mysteryshack-docker/README.md

 More information about mysteryshack [here](https://github.com/untitaker/mysteryshack).

-- create a user:
+- first create a user (only need to do it once):

 ```
 d run -ti --rm \
     -v /path/to/config.ini:/rs/config.ini \
     -v /path/to/data:/rs/data \
-    bnjbvr/mysteryshack \
+    bnjbvr/mysteryshack-docker \
     /rs/create-user.sh robert
 ```

-- spawn a server:
+- then spawn a server in the background:

 ```
 d run -ti -d \
     -v /path/to/config.ini:/rs/config.ini \
     -v /path/to/data:/rs/data \
     -p 6767:6767 \
-    bnjbvr/mysteryshack
+    bnjbvr/mysteryshack-docker
 ```